-To date in the 115th Congress, three bills have been introduced that would lift restrictions on travel to Cuba.
+In the 115th Congress, six bills have been introduced that would lift all restrictions on travel to Cuba.
 H.R.
-351 (Sanford) would focus solely on travel.
+351 (Sanford) and S. 1287 (Flake) would focus solely on prohibiting restrictions on travel to Cuba.
 H.R.
-572 (Serrano) would ease certain restrictions on agricultural and medical exports to Cuba and lift restrictions on travel.
+572 (Serrano) would ease certain restrictions on agricultural and medical exports to Cuba and also would lift restrictions on travel to Cuba.
 H.R.
-574 (Serrano) would lift the embargo on Cuba, including restrictions on travel.
+574 (Serrano), H.R.
+2966 (Rush), and S. 1699 (Wyden) would lift the embargo on Cuba by removing provisions of law restricting trade and other financial transactions with Cuba, including restrictions on travel; both H.R.
+2966 and S. 1699 also would prohibit restrictions on remittances.